 C.1.4 Certification.
-In order to meet the requirements in Part C.1.3.1 or C.1.3.2, the permittee must submit supporting documentation, with a Professional Engineer's Certification as defined in Appendix A, with the NOI. \The Director may also require a Professional Engineer's Certification for any facility that does not adequately demonstrate that it is in compliance with the exclusions in Part C.1.1 or C.1.2.
+In order to meet the requirements in Part C.1.3.1 or C.1.3.2, the permittee must submit supporting documentation, with a Professional Engineer's Certification as defined in Appendix A, with the NOI.
+The Director may also require a Professional Engineer's Certification for any facility that does not adequately demonstrate that it is in compliance with the exclusions in Part C.1.1 or C.1.2.
 Permittees qualifying to discharge to impaired waterbodies under C.1.1, C.1.2, C.1.3.1, or C.1.3.2 have satisfied the requirements of Appendix C and no further sampling under Appendix C is required.

 C.2 Specific Sampling Requirements for Discharges into an Impaired Stream Segment.
-A summary of the The sampling results for the pollutants for which the water body is impaired must be submitted to EPD's.
-Watershed Protection Branch with the annual report.
+A summary of the sampling results for the pollutants for which the water body is impaired must be submitted to EPD's Watershed Protection Branch with the annual report.
 The annual report must identify the applicable impaired waters benchmark value and state whether the facility has passed or failed the impaired waters benchmark requirement for the twelve (12) month sampling period.
-If no sampling was conducted because the listing eriterion is toxicity, FCG (fishthrough NetDMR.

-consumption guidelines), SB (shellfishing ban), CFB (commercial fishing ban) or TWR (trophic weighted residue value of mercury in fish tissue), then a statement to that effect must be submitted with the annual report.
+If no sampling was conducted because the listing criterion is toxicity, FCG (fish consumption guidelines), SB (shellfishing ban), CFB (commercial fishing ban) or TWR (trophic weighted residue value of mercury in fish tissue), then a statement to that effect must be submitted with the annual report.

 When an impaired waters benchmark includes the same contaminant as the sector specific benchmark monitoring conducted by the permittee for a specific facility, then the impaired waters benchmark monitoring shall satisfy the requirement for the sector specific benchmark monitoring.
-However, sampling must be conducted at the frequencies established in Part C.